PsychoSanchez/BattleCity/README.md

 # BattleCity

-This is a ~10+ years old C++ game project, that initially was a second year univercity work, as of now rewritten with C++ 23 modules.
+This is a ~10+ years old C++ game project, that initially was a second year university work, as of now rewritten with C++ 23 modules.

 Project was meant to introduce to:
 - Object oriented programming with C++